 Honour Water, 2016

 Designer, Artist, Writer Honour Wateris a singing game for mobile (iOS) developed by Pinnguaq with art and design by Elizabeth LaPensée.
 Songs by Anishinaabe elders and Sharon Day sung by the Oshkii Giizhik Singers pass on teachings about water in Anishinaabemowin.
-Shown at imagineNATIVE Film + Media Arts Festival 2016, exhibited at Water Moves MSU and Frozen River Film Festival 2016.
+Exhibited at imagineNATIVE Film + Media Arts Festival 2016, Water Moves MSU, Frozen River Film Festival 2016, and Asinabka Festival 2017.

 Little Earth Strong, 2016